ddev/ddev/docs/content/users/usage/commands.md

 * `--additional-fqdns`: Comma-delimited list of project FQDNs.
 * `--additional-hostnames`: Comma-delimited list of project hostnames.
 * `--auto`: Automatically run config without prompting. (default `true`)
-* `--bind-all-interfaces`: Bind host ports on all interfaces, not just on localhost network interface.
+* `--bind-all-interfaces`: Bind host ports on all interfaces, not only on localhost network interface.
 * `--composer-root`: Overrides the default Composer root directory for the web service.
 * `--composer-root-default`: Unsets a web service Composer root directory override.
 * `--composer-version`: Specify override for Composer version in the web container.
 This may be `""`, `"1"`, `"2"`, `"2.2"`, `"stable"`, `"preview"`, `"snapshot"`, or a specific version.